lee-dohm/clone/README.md

 ## Installation

-The current released version can be installed locally without cloning the repository using:
+If you already have [Elixir][elixir-lang] installed, the current released version can be installed locally without cloning the repository using:

 <!--
 The version number in this block should be automatically updated by script/bump.